Sam Mitchell (EastEnders): Backstory

 Sam Mitchell is the youngest child and only daughter of Peggy (Jo Warne/Barbara Windsor/Jaime Winstone) and Eric (George Russo).
-For years Eric spoiled Sam and treated her like a princess, whilst Sam idolised her brothers Phil (Steve McFadden/Daniel Delaney) and Grant (Ross Kemp/Teddy Jay).
+For years, Eric spoiled Sam and treated her like a princess, while Sam idolised her brothers Phil (Steve McFadden/Daniel Delaney) and Grant (Ross Kemp/Teddy Jay).
 By the time Eric died when Sam was ten, she was subsequently on the receiving end of her two older brothers' heavy-handed paternalism.